 The Bank entered into a contract with the City of New Albany to purchase the naming rights, for a twenty year term, to the local Sportsplex facility for \$500,000 and have entered into other sponsorship arrangements, all of which are amortized over the related contract term.
 These intangible assets are included in bank premises and equipment in the balance sheet.
 Amortization expenses for these intangibles are included in other general administrative expenses.

-Depreciation and amortization expense related to premises and equipment, including the intangible assets discussed in the preceding paragraph, for the years ended December 31, 2020 and 2019 amounted to \$368,641 and \$379,638 respectively.
+Depreciation and amortization expense for the years ended December 31, 2021 and 2020 amounted to \$470,152 and \$368,641 respectively.

 NOTE 5.
 BANK PREMISES AND EQUIPMENT (continued)